fernandod1/Instagram-to-discord/README.md

 # Instagram to discord post images

 This script executes 2 actions:

-1. Monitors for new image posted in a instagram account (create a cronjob).
+1. Monitors for new image posted in a instagram account.
 2. If found new image, a bot posts new instagram image in a discord channel.
+3. Repeat after set interval.

 ## Requirements: